 There is conflicting evidence regarding oatmeal and weight loss.
 A 1999 study in the journal "Pediatrics" found that boys who consumed instant oatmeal ate 81 percent more calories later in the day than boys who ate a vegetable omelet.
 The blame falls on instant oatmeal's high glycemic index, which means that it makes your blood sugar spike and rapidly fall, leaving you hungry.
 The effect wasn't as pronounced when the boys consumed lower-GI steel-cut oats, although they still ate more than the omelet group.
 Steel-cut oats supply a steadier stream of glucose to your bloodstream, allowing your body to feel satisfied longer, but the protein and carb combination of the vegetable omelet still outperformed the oats.
 Adding protein to your oatmeal, such as almonds, pecans or other nuts, will lower the glycemic index and may help keep you feeling full longer.

 There is evidence, though, that oats can contribute to the loss of belly fat,.
-A 2010 study in the "Journal of the American Dietetic Association" found that overweight and obese participants who ate a whole-grain oat cereal twice per day reduced their waist circumference more than the group eating a low-fiber cereal of equal calories, though there was no difference in total weight loss.
+A 2010 study in the "Journal of the American Dietetic Association" found that participants with overweight and obesity who ate a whole-grain oat cereal twice per day reduced their waist circumference more than the group eating a low-fiber cereal of equal calories, though there was no difference in total weight loss.
 This means that both groups lost weight, probably due to the daily caloric deficit, but the oats eaters lost more belly fat.
 The oat group also experienced lowered cholesterol levels, and results were seen as early as four weeks into the study.

 All available evidence suggests that oats are a healthy food; however, whether or not it helps you lose belly fat is up to you.
 Simply adding oats to your diet won't do the job — you must still have a daily caloric deficit to lose fat, so try replacing a high-calorie doughnut with oatmeal instead.
 Choosing steel-cut oats over instant gives you a better shot at controlling your appetite, and drinking plenty of water helps the fiber in the oats fill you up.
 Skip high-calorie toppings like sugar and syrup.
 Eat it plain or use a handful of berries.
 If you like milk, use nonfat or a milk alternative — unsweetened almond milk has as little as 40 calories per serving.